ajitsingh98/Data-Science-Interview-Questions-Answers/machine_learning_fundamentals.md

 <details>
 <summary><b>💡 Show Answer</b></summary>

 As we increase k, we reduces bias in the estimation of the test error.
 LOOCV ($k=n $) will give unbiased estimation of the test error.
-An performing k-fold CV for $ k=5 $or$ k=10 $will lead to an intermediate level of bias since each training set contains approximately$\frac{(k-1)n}{k}$  observations which is fewer than in the LOOCV approach.
+An performing k-fold CV for$ k=5 $or$ k=10 $will lead to an intermediate level of bias since each training set contains approximately$\frac{(k-1)n}{k}$  observations which is fewer than in the LOOCV approach.

 On variance side, LOOCV has higher variance than does k-fold CV for $k<n $.
-When we perform LOOCV, we are in effect averaging the outputs of $ n $fitted models, each of which is trained on an almost identical set of observations; therefore, these outputs are highly (positively) correlated with each other.
+When we perform LOOCV, we are in effect averaging the outputs of$ n $fitted models, each of which is trained on an almost identical set of observations; therefore, these outputs are highly (positively) correlated with each other.
 In contrast, when we perform k-fold CV with$ k < n$, we are averaging the outputs of k fitted models that are somewhat less correlated with each other, since the overlap between the training sets in each model is smaller.
 Since the mean of many highly correlated quantities has higher variance than does the mean of many quantities that are not as highly correlated, the test error estimate resulting from LOOCV tends to have higher variance than does the test error estimate resulting from k-fold CV.

 </details>